Wellness in Wetlands 2026

 Local Roots, Global Impact 🌍✨

-This global event is strengthened by the participation of 40 identified members, including homestay owners from the Sri Jayawardanapura Kotte Divisional Secretariat area.
-As dedicated volunteers for wetlands conservation and promotion, they represent the future leaders of this movement, ensuring long-term sustainability and community-driven stewardship.
+This global event is strengthened by the participation of 40 identified professionals who are committed to wetland protection and the development of community well-being.
+Representing diverse expertise and a shared passion for conservation, they stand as future leaders of this movement, ensuring long-term sustainability and fostering strong, community-driven stewardship.

 As part of the ongoing project Conserving Nature's Treasures: Empowering Communities for Sustainable Wetland Management and Eco-Tourism in Baddagana and Rampart Wetlands Park, funded by UNDP GEF SGP Sri Lanka and supported by the Urban Development Authority (UDA), Sri Jayawardanapura Kotte Divisional Secretariat, the Western Province Tourist Board Sri Lanka, and several university academics, we have trained 40 local site guides and launched Sustainable Homestays in the Ramsar-certified Colombo Wetland City.